FACTBOX-Countries resuming use of AstraZeneca vaccine after blood clot investigation | Health

 Temporarily stopped vaccinating people with one batch of vaccine on March 11.
 SWEDEN:

-Sweden needs "a few days" to decide whether to restart paused vaccinations with the vaccine.
+Sweden needs "a few days" to decide whether to restart using the vaccine, and will likely make a decision next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)